Elevated Work Platform (EWP)

 Participants will be required to answer the short LLN assessment in the enrolment form to enable us to evaluate your LLN level.

 Please note for High Risk courses, WHS mandate assessment and all questions must be attempted independently and without assistance.
 All calculations must be completed via written response only.
+Please talk to our friendly staff if this is a concern for you.

 If you require the assessment to be delivered verbally, you will need to discuss this with our friendly staff and we can make arrangements.